rsyslog/rsyslog/README.md

 ## Requesting feedback/help

 While working on changes to the docs, you are encouraged to seek input from other members of the community.
-This can be done via the the mailing list, here on GitHub by submitting a new issue or (experimentally) by [posting a question to Stack Exchange](https://serverfault.com/questions/ask?tags=rsyslog).
+This can be done via the mailing list, here on GitHub by submitting a new issue or (experimentally) by [posting a question to Stack Exchange](https://serverfault.com/questions/ask?tags=rsyslog).